ktechmidas/wineUIPC/README.md

-# pyUIPC Bridge
+# wineUIPC Bridge

 > Alpha-stage toolchain that lets an **FSUIPC client** under Wine like **A Pilot’s Life – Chapter 2** talk to **X-Plane** through a lightweight, Wine-friendly replacement for FSUIPC.

 The repository contains two cooperating components:

 1. **`uipc_bridge`** – a Windows executable (can be run via Wine/Proton) that exposes the same WM_COPYDATA and shared-memory interface as the legacy FSUIPC DLL.
 Instead of talking to a real simulator it forwards requests over TCP as JSON.
-2. **`pyUIPC`** – an XPPython3 plugin that runs inside X-Plane, receives the JSON requests, populates FSUIPC-style memory offsets from X-Plane datarefs, and sends the reply block back to the bridge.
+2. **`wineUIPC`** – an XPPython3 plugin that runs inside X-Plane, receives the JSON requests, populates FSUIPC-style memory offsets from X-Plane datarefs, and sends the reply block back to the bridge.

 Together they allow Windows-only tooling (APL2, FSUIPC clients, etc.) to operate on Linux/macOS setups without XPUIPC while giving us full control over which offsets are simulated.